jcillay/cs152-project/index.md

 <h1>What is Reinforcement Learning?</h1>
 <p>
 Though it is touched on briefly in our introduction, it is important as a reader to understand exactly what RL  is.
-According to<a> href=https://deepsense.ai/what-is-reinforcement-learning-the-complete-guide/> deepsenseai</a> (2018), it is the training of machine learning models to make a sequence of decisions.
+According to<a href=https://deepsense.ai/what-is-reinforcement-learning-the-complete-guide/> deepsenseai</a> (2018), it is the training of machine learning models to make a sequence of decisions.
 It is, in essence, a game in which a machine uses rewards to find the solution to the game at hand.
-In summary, RL can be broken down into 6 major generic steps:
+In summary, RL can be broken down into <a href="https://www.learndatasci.com/tutorials/reinforcement-q-learning-scratch-python-openai-gym/">6 major generic steps</a>:
 <ul>
   <li>Observing an environment</li>
   <li> Deciding how the agent is to act based on a particular strategy <\li>